flosoft/docker-joplin-server/README.md

 Note that there are 2 networks in the example below, one to talk to traefik (`traefik_default`) and one between the Joplin Server and the Database, ensuring that these hosts are not exposed.

-You may need to double check the entrypoint name (`websecure`) and certresolver (`lewildcardresolver`) to match your Traefik configuration
+You may need to double check the entrypoint name (`websecure`) and certresolver (`lewildcardresolver`) to match your Traefik configuration.

 ```yaml
 version: '3'